rch4-org/rch4-org.github.io/content/contact.md

         label: >-
           Does any relative of yours have or had ALS?
 If so, state relationship (sibling, cousin etc.)
         options: []
         is_required: false
         type: form_field
-      - input_type: text
-        name: country
-        label: What country do you live in?
-        options: []
-        is_required: false
-        type: form_field